shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 * Temp -> GPS Fix (something like 103 for 10 satelites and 3d fix or 93 for 9 satelites and 3d fix)
 * RSSI -> Rssi Value

-## Taranis Setup (if OpenTX < 2.1.x)
-1. Make sure you have LUA-Scripting enabled
-2. If you dont have a folder "SCRIPTS", create it in your Sd's root
-3. Download the scripts folder from here
-4. Copy the "BMP" Folder from the just downloaded "SCRIPTS" Folder to your Taranis "SCRIPTS" folder
-5. Create a new Folder inside the "SCRIPTS" folder, which has the exact name of your model (eg. Discovery)
-6. Copy the lua script from the just downloaded "SCRIPTS/Modelname" folder inside your previously created folder
-7. Start your Taranis an long press "PAGE"-Button

 ##useful links
 1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)